 What about the guard rails?
 Are they obstructing the children as they get into bed?
 Please don’t remove them without speaking to the retailer first for advice.

 Safety is paramount.
 The bunk bed should have guard rails, headboards, and footboards.
 Check that your children understand the rules around using the bunk bed correctly.
 Test, too, that they’ll be comfortable using the bunk bed ladder.
 If they’re not, you should choose a bed with stairs instead or opt for a standard children’s bed.

 What should the bunk bed be made of?

 If budget is a factor, metal beds are a more viable option.
-They’re sturdy, last a long time, and are a little bit cheaper than wooden beds.
+They’re sturdy, long-lasting, and cheaper than wooden beds.
 You can move from house to house, and they’ll resist all the scrapes and bumps.
 They’re easy to clean, too.

 If there’s one minor drawback of metal beds, it’s that they’re cold to the touch.
-This might not be so bad in summer, but in winter, it could be less convenient.
+This might not be so bad in summer, but it could be less convenient in winter.
 Of course, some nice warm bedding could help to resolve the issue.

-Note that we offer financing options on some of our beds, so if you fancy a wooden bed, but it’s out of your initial price range, don’t rule it out.
+We offer financing options on some of our beds, so if you fancy a wooden bed but it’s out of your initial price range, don’t rule it out.
 Contact our team and discuss the different payment options with them.
-You might not have to miss out on that cosy bed for your kids, after all.
+You might not have to miss out on that cosy bed for your kids.

 Wooden bunk beds